symfony/symfony-docs/contributing/documentation/overview.rst

 about the state of your work:

 * ``[WIP]`` (Work in Progress) is used when you are not yet finished with your pull request, but you would like it to be reviewed.
-The pull request won't be merged until you say it is ready.
+The pull request will not be merged until you say it is ready.

-* ``[WCM]`` (Waiting Code Merge) is used when you're documenting a new feature or change that hasn't been accepted yet into the core code.
+* ``[WCM]`` (Waiting Code Merge) is used when you are documenting a new feature or change that has not been accepted yet into the core code.
 The pull request will not be merged until it is merged in the core code (or closed if the change is rejected).